 Much of what we know about Erik the Red comes from Nordic and Icelandic sagas.
-Also known as Erik Thorvaldsson, the Viking made a name for himself due to his bad temper, a penchant for exploring, and his red hair and beard.
+Also known as Erik Thorvaldsson, the Viking made a name for himself due to his bad temper, his penchant for exploring, and his fiery red hair.

 It was in this untamed land that Erik the Red truly grew into his father’s son.

-Sometime around 980, Erik the Red married a wealthy woman and took on several servants, or thralls.
-He inherited them from his wife’s family and life was good.
-Erik was wealthy, fearsome, and a leader in his community.
+According to Biography, Erik the Red eventually married a wealthy woman named Thjodhild Jörundsdóttir and inherited several servants, or thralls.
+He became wealthy, fearsome, and a leader in his community.

-Erik loaned some wooden beams to Thorgest, a fellow settler on Oxney.
-The special beams, known as setstokkr, held a mystical significance in the Norse pagan religion.
-When Erik wanted his beams of wood back, Thorgest refused.
-Erik came and took them by force.
+Around 982, Erik loaned some wooden beams called setstokkr to a fellow settler named Thorgest.
+These beams held a mystical significance in the Norse pagan religion, so when Erik wanted them back and Thorgest refused, Erik took them by force.

-Fearing retaliation by Thorgest, Erik took the initiative.
-He and his men ambushed Thorgest and his clan, killing two of Thorgest’s sons in the midst of the melee.
+Worried that Thorgest would respond with violence, Erik opted to handle the situation preemptively.
+He and his men ambushed Thorgest and his clan, and two of Thorgest’s sons died in the midst of the melee.

 From there, the intrepid explorer mapped Greenland to the west and north for two years.
-He found the areas suitable for raising livestock, and he called the place Greenland as a way to entice more settlers to come to the area.
+He found the landscape suitable for raising livestock, and despite its cold and arid climate he decided to call the place Greenland as a way to entice more settlers to come to the area.

-Erik the Red lived like a king in Greenland, which boded well for raising his four children.
-His sons were Leif, Thorvald, and Thorstein, while his daughter was Freydis.
-Freydis inherited her father’s temper and became a fearsome warrior.
+Erik the Red lived like a king in Greenland, where he raised four children: sons Leif, Thorvald, and Thorstein and daughter Freydís.
+Freydís inherited her father’s temper and became a fearsome warrior.

-Leif Eriksson, meanwhile, became the first European to see North America when he and his men landed in Newfoundland on the eastern coast of Canada sometime in early 1000s, a full 450 years or more before Christopher Columbus.
+Leif Erikson, meanwhile, became the first European to see the New World when he and his men landed in Newfoundland on the eastern coast of Canada sometime in the early 1000s, nearly 500 years before Christopher Columbus.

-Leif Eriksson was able to sail to Canada thanks to his father’s temper that landed the family in Greenland in the first place.
-Without Erik the Red’s murderous rampages, history might have turned out differently.
+Of course, Leif Erikson was able to sail to Canada thanks to his father’s temper that landed the family in Greenland in the first place.